 Read also: Tomato Sauce VS Ketchup

 So fully ripe tomatoes are at best just a bit white at the core, and then red and orange inside.
 Beautiful, juicy tomatoes.
 But they are difficult to transport and they spoil very easily, as they’re so ripe.
-For example farmer’s market tomatoes, or home grown tomatoes are always fully ripe.
-They’re sold close to the farm, or you have them right in your garden, so transport isn’t a big issue.
+For example farmer’s market tomatoes, or homegrown tomatoes are always fully ripe.
+They’ve sold close to the farm, or you have them right in your garden, so transport isn’t a big issue.

 Supermarkets usually carry unripe tomatoes, or barely ripe ones that don’t have that great flavor.
 You can get around this by allowing the tomatoes to ripen a little on the counter.
 This will only work with unripe tomatoes.
 And after they ripen, you still need to move them into the fridge.